McBrainy/Pool3D/README.md

 ```
 This installs the Java3D jars in your Maven local repository.
 You can now build
 the project with typical Maven commands, such as `mvn compile`, run in the same
 directory as the pom.xml.
-Running `mvn install` will also build a jar with
+Running `mvn package` will also build a jar with
 dependencies using the Maven assembly plugin.
 Note, however, that the pom.xml
 file is not located in the repository root, but in `Pool3D/Pool3D`.